Donrwalsh/curiouser-paradox/train-of-thought.md

 I learned that `stderr` seems to be warnings, at least it is in the case of the git pull command that tells me I need to specify how to reconcile divergenet branches.
 I don't really care about that warning, but it's helpful that it's hitting the stderr part of the code which I hadn't hit until now.
 Let me see if I can work with this locally somehow.
 The absent `let` that I added on line 19 of poll.js gives me an error on the pi but not on my local.
 Interesting.

+Success!
+Somewhere along the way with my durdles today, I ran the script such that it took down only the frontend.
+After the successful run, the frontend is up and has the current potato toggle all from the script.
+This is very exciting!
+I'm going to commit these notes and undo the potato toggle and then I'm going to watch it run again...

+Hang on, Potato toggle is actually backwards?
+Whew.
+It was cached or something.
+I confirmed that the code on the pi has potato toggle off, and when I'm looking at current deployed code (correctly) I do see that the actual title shows.
+In that case, I'll change something else to confirm the successful run.
+Meh, I'll just use a potato toggle.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/